 Yes, Mother’s Day evokes so many feelings.
 With all the touching Facebook posts/pictures of our mothers, what’s not to love?
 But what if that was not your personal experience?
 What if your memories include a mother who lacked financial resources, mental health, or the support of family/friends?
 What if your mother passed recently, like our friend, John, and you are still reeling from the news?
 Adopted at birth, what if you would like to meet your birth mother, yet the opportunity has not yet presented itself?
 What if your mother was an addict, hooked on pills or booze during your growing up years?
 What if unexpected infertility describes your journey when this holiday arrives?
 What if you’ve experienced the devastating loss of your unborn child, like two of our niece, Amy’s best friends?
+What if you’ve experienced the loss of a son or daughter in your earthly lifetime?
 What if your mother passed when you were very young and you have little memory of her?
 What if…?

 One thing I know for sure is that every one of us has a mother who chose LIFE for us, and with the enormity of the present day abortion controversy, this is a bigger deal than it has ever been before.